kbengine/kbengine/kbe/src/lib/python/Doc/library/dis.rst

    .. method:: dis()

-      Return a formatted view of the bytecode operations (the same as printed by :func:`dis`, but returned as a multi-line string).
+      Return a formatted view of the bytecode operations (the same as printed by :func:`dis.dis`, but returned as a multi-line string).

    .. method:: info()

       Return a formatted multi-line string with detailed information about the code object, like :func:`code_info`.

+   .. versionchanged:: 3.7
+      This can now handle coroutine and asynchronous generator objects.

 Example::